UP-com/Up/README.md

-# UP
+# ÜP
 ### The Online Cloth Renting Platform
-The online renting platform for clothing.
-The app helps you to find your new outfits and rent them for your next event or your day to day activities.
+This app helps you to find your new outfits and rent them for your next event, party or day to day activities.